albingroen/amethyst-conf/README.md

 ### Module

-    import { updateConfig: updateAmethystConfig } from 'amethyst-conf'
+    import { updateConfig as updateAmethystConfig } from 'amethyst-conf'

     updateAmethystConfig({
       screen-padding-left: 700,